 WaterSense, a partnership program by the U.S. Environmental Protection Agency, seeks to protect the future of our nation's water supply by offering people a simple way to use less water with water-efficient products, new homes, and services.
 Upgrading to more efficient WaterSense labeled products can help us to save billions of gallons of water in the country every year.

-Energy–efficient windows and doors offer some of the most effective ways to make your home green.
-Eco-friendly options include high-performance glazing and coatings, with many products made of sustainable and recyclable materials.
+Energy–efficient windows offer some of the most effective ways to make your home green.
+This research center provides news and information for eco-friendly window options, including high-performance glazing and coatings, and many products made of sustainable and recyclable materials.

 View all Topics >>